m3o/m3o-nextjs/packages/auth/README.md

 #### Server setup

-You need to create the a file that will bootstrap all your user route handling on the server.
+Firstly, you'll need to create a file which will bootstrap the server and will handle all of your server logic for authentication.

 Within the `pages/api` folder a folder called `/user`.
 Then within this folder create a file called `[...m3oUser].(js)` or `.ts` if you're a Typescript user.